indexcoder/editorjs-php/README.md

 <a href="https://github.com/indexcoder/editorjs-php/">https://github.com/indexcoder/editorjs-php</a>

-## About CodeX
+## About Me
-We are small team of Web-developing fans consisting of IFMO students and graduates located in St. Petersburg, Russia.
+We are small team of Web-developing fans consisting of JAGU students and graduates located in St. Jalal-Abad, Kyrgyzstan.
 Feel free to give us a feedback on <a href="mailto::programmer.kg@mail.ru">programmer.kg@mail.ru</a>